 The Agency offers a number of dispute resolution options, ranging from informal (facilitation and mediation) to formal (adjudication).
 These options are discussed below.

 Option 1: Facilitation

-Facilitation involves an Agency employee having informal discussions with you and the service provider separately (or together, if desired), with the goal of developing your own solutions to the issues in dispute.
-Agency employees have extensive knowledge of accessible transportation issues.
-They can offer their expertise and help to define the issues involved, which may clear the way for a solution.
+Facilitation is a voluntary process that involves an Agency employee having informal discussions with you and the applicant separately (or together, if desired), with the goal of developing your own solutions to the issues in dispute.
+Agency employees have extensive knowledge of accessible transportation issues and they can offer this expertise to define the issues involved, which may clear the way for a solution.

 In order to assist the parties in reaching a solution, Agency employees strive to resolve matters through facilitation within 30 calendar days.

 If this process results in a mutually satisfactory solution, the file will be closed.
 However, if facilitation is not successful, or only partially successful, you may choose to request mediation or formal adjudication.

 Mediation is an informal, voluntary and confidential process that promotes open and respectful communication.
 A neutral and impartial mediator will assist you and the applicant in negotiating a mutually satisfactory settlement.
 The mediators have no decision making powers.
 Agency employees who are qualified mediators and experienced in the transportation sector and accessible transportation matters are appointed by the Chair of the Agency to manage the mediation process.

 Mediation allows the parties to clarify and prioritize the issues in dispute, express their views, examine their interests and concerns, explore a variety of creative options, and develop their own solutions in a timely and cost-effective manner.
 Mediation is an informal alternative to adjudication.
 However, it’s still a structured process with requirements that the parties must follow.
 For instance, it must be completed within a statutory deadline of 30 calendar days, unless the parties agree otherwise.